substratusai/kubeai/docs/README.md

 Get inferencing running on Kubernetes: LLMs, Embeddings, Speech-to-Text.

-> "KubeAI is highly scalable, yet compact enough to fit on my old laptop."
-> \- Some Google Engineer

 ✅️  Drop-in replacement for OpenAI with API compatibility
 ⚖️  Scale from zero, autoscale based on load
 🚀  Serve OSS LLMs on CPUs or GPUs